boltops-tools/kubes/docs/_docs/learn/yaml/new-project.md

 To learn more about the generated structure, here are the [Structure Docs]({% link _docs/intro/structure.md %}).

+Let's explore some of the generated files.

+{% include learn/review.md %}

-Next, we'll review the files.
+Next, we'll review the resources.